 Samsung’s basing One UI 2 on Android 10 and will bring most of the OS’ core features to supported devices.
 The South Korean OEM has neither revealed an extensive list of supported devices nor announced an official release date.
 However, if the rumors are to be believed, the beta looks closer than ever.

-Update [October 12, 2019]: Samsungg has released its first One UI 2 update today.
+October 12, 2019: Samsung has released its first One UI 2 update today.
 The Galaxy S10, S10+, and S10e users in Korea are receiving the One UI 2 beta update based on Android 10 today.
-The update is said to release in the US and ermany on October 14th.
+The update is said to release in the US and Germany on October 14th.

-Update [October 09, 2019]: It took them a little while but Samsung US has released details of One UI 2 beta program for the Galaxy S10 users in the US.
+October 09, 2019: It took them a little while but Samsung US has released details of One UI 2 beta program for the Galaxy S10 users in the US.
 The S10 handsets (except 5G edition) at Sprint and T-Mobile, and the US Unlocked variant, are eligible for One UI 2 beta program.
 Users will be able to participate in the beta program via the Samsung members app to get the first taste of the Android 10 beta update.
 Registrations will be opened up, soon.
-[Update, Oct 9: Samsung has announced the One UI 2 update for Europe too.]
+Samsung has announced the One UI 2 update for Europe too.

-Update [October 08, 2019]: Samsung has announced the One UI 2 beta program for the S10 users in Korea.
+October 08, 2019: Samsung has announced the One UI 2 beta program for the S10 users in Korea.
 The Android 10 based update will be available soon as beat for the S10e, S10, and S10+, while one for the S10 5G will be announced later.

 One UI 2 beta release

-- Released in Korea, comin soon to the US and Germany
+- Released in Korea, US (T-Mobile, Sprint, Unlocked), Germany, and India

 Usually, Samsung isn’t the fastest when it comes to rolling out software updates.
 But the company is set to turn over a new leaf with Android 10.